gto76/standard-aliases/README.md

 ### Make Linux more user friendly with this collection of **Bash functions**!

 They provide **commands that should be in Linux** by default, or just an **abbreviations of commands** that are provided, but are so commonly used that they deserve a shorter name and/or a set of configurable **“sensible” options**.
-When abbreviated command is executed, the configured options are combined with the actual ones and together they are sent to the original command.
+When abbreviated command is executed, these “sensible” options are combined with the actual ones and together they are sent to the original command.

 Collection was made for **Debian** based Linux (**Ubuntu**, **Mint**, ...) with **Gnome** desktop environment, but most commands will work on any system that has _Bash_ shell and _GNU Coreutils_ installed.
 For **OS X** see [instructions](README.md#how-to-run-on-os-x).